 Let's think about the context of how people use BBC services.
 Do we read the news on a bus?
 Sit in the garden watching EastEnders?
 Some of us aren't even familiar with the web.

-Let’s make sure our service is accessible to everyone.
+Let's think about the context of how people use BBC services.
+Do we use a smart phone to read the news on a bus?
+Sit in the garden watching EastEnders on a tablet?
+Or new computer users and unfamiliar with the web.
 Universality is a key principle of the web.
 People should be able to access our services and content across all resolution groups, devices, input methods and abilities.

 The ways of accessing content might differ and we can make exceptions for technologies (such as Flash) that aren't compatible with certain devices.

 Make sure that content flows logically before thinking about presentation.
 Responsive web design is not a solution for a content problem.